-This particular curry was first made using some sweet potatoes that had began to go soft at the ends and were destined for the compost.
-I also had some leftover quick pink pickled onions (from a Mexican feast I did for NYE), a handful of radishes and a bit a coriander from of the salad-drawer's depths.
-It's not essential, but I will rarely make a curry if I don‘t have fresh coriander.
-For me, it's a bit of a must.
+This particular curry was first made using some sweet potatoes that had begun to go soft at the ends, and were destined for the compost heap.
+I also had some leftover quick pink pickled onions (from a Mexican feast I'd made for New Year's Eve), a handful of radishes, and a bit a coriander in the depths of my salad drawer.
+I'll rarely make a curry if I don‘t have fresh coriander – for me, it's a bit of a must.

-To lighten this version for January, I used plain vegan yogurt instead of coconut milk, which whilst it‘s a wonderful ingredient it‘s a little heavier on the fats, all be those good ones.
+To lighten this dish for January, I used plain vegan yogurt instead of coconut milk – which, although it‘s a wonderful ingredient, is a little heavier on fats.

-If you don't have sweet potato, butternut squash makes a great alternative Or, omit altogether and use whichever veggies you like instead.
+If you don't have sweet potato, butternut squash makes a great alternative – or, you can omit it altogether, and use whichever other veggies you prefer instead.

 600g jar chickpeas